Learn how to paint a modern brush stroke-patterned accent wall in an afternoon with this ultra-simple tutorial. Get the look of wallpaper for cheap!

 Why so many accent walls, you ask?
 Are accent walls outdated?
 Weren’t they big in the early 2000’s?

-So this will be Peter’s office… inside the closet.
-And isn’t that back wall just asking for a fun pattern?
+This is a closet office, and it’s it just asking for a fun pattern on that back wall?
 I was originally thinking wallpaper, but then I thought, why not paint a simple pattern instead?
 It’s much cheaper, and requires about the same amount of time as it would to apply wallpaper.
 Plus this is fun!

 How to Paint a Brush Strokes Accent Wall